omzlo/pivoyager-firmware/README.md

-# CANZERO core driver for STM32F042
+# PiVoyager firmware

-This repository contains all the source code for the STM32F0xx ARM Cortex MCU on the PiVoyager, the best UPS for the Raspberry Pi.
+This repository contains all the source code for the STM32F0xx ARM Cortex MCU on the PiVoyager, the best UPS for the Raspberry Pi!

 ## Directories

 `firmware` contains the code for the STM32F0 UPS driver.

+`bootloader` contains the code for the I2C STM32F0 bootloader.

 ## Compiling